logo

 • Fertiliser

 On the original 100 ha, Olsen P levels range from 28-72 and pH levels are 5.9-6.3.
-The new farm is still awaiting soil test results.
+Soil tests on the new farm indicated that Olsen P levels were below optimum.

 Fertiliser applications are tailored for different management blocks to match plant requirements and minimise losses.